Protecting the Engine

 The moment alcohol enters the system, the engine shifts into emergency mode:

-You may feel relaxed, but that’s not performance — that’s sedation.
+It may feel like relaxation, but that’s not performance.
+That’s sedation.

-And the more you repeat it, the more your body treats dysfunction as normal.
+And the more often you repeat it, the more your body treats dysfunction as “normal.”

 A Ferrari Doesn’t Need a Patch Job

-Alcohol is often marketed as a reward — a way to unwind, treat ourselves, take a break.
+Alcohol is often marketed as a reward, a way to unwind, celebrate, or treat ourselves.

 But real performance doesn’t come from patch jobs.
 It comes from maintenance.